 For families who do not have this luxury, it is almost always the mother who stays home to take care of the children.
 Even in situations where families have access to childcare, women still choose not to work.
+Accord- treatment that we deserve.

-Accord ing to the Huffington Post, only 16% of stay-at-home parents in the United States are men as of 2014.
+ing to the Huffington Post, only 16% of stay-at-home parents in the United States are men as of 2014.